tmburt04/esy-react/README.md

 | `esyr reset` | `esyr rs` | Removes the local env file that has API keys and any user preferences. | - |

 ## Release Notes
+### **v2.2**
+- New and improved code generation across ALL commands!
+- Optional ability to create sub-projects with `eysr project` command.
+- API keys can now be re-used across projects!

 ### **v2.1**
 - Fixed bug with `esyr proj` command not setting the project root properly.
 - Service workers can now be generated with the `esyr sw` command.